Lolo Birth Control: How it Works, Where to Get it & more

 - thickens the vaginal fluid, which prevents sperm from fertilizing the egg

 - changes the lining of the uterus, making it more difficult for a fertilized egg to implant within the womb

 - if a fertilized egg fails to attach to the uterus, it will pass through of the body

-How do I Get Lolo birth control?
+How Do I Get Lolo?

 A doctor’s prescription is required to get Lolo.
 Your doctor/medical professional is best suited to review your medical history and determine whether or not Lolo is the pill for you.
 If you have questions or concerns, please discuss them with your doctor or pharmacist.

 Get Lolo birth control delivered to your doorstep – Fill prescription online at PocketPills